Samrridh/Uphold/readme.md

 ---------------
 HOW to run
 1. go to [https://uphold-navy.vercel.app/admin.html](https://uphold-navy.vercel.app/admin.html)

 2. upload the document

 3. then you can go to verify page at    [https://uphold-navy.vercel.app/verify.html](https://uphold-navy.vercel.app/verify.html)

 4. in the certify page[https://uphold-navy.vercel.app/admin.html] there is also a new AI summerizer that uses qwen-32b model through HACKCLUB AI API

+5. new feature!! using which you can verify using the hash in url only example: http://https://uphold-navy.vercel.app/verify.html?hash={your-hash}
 ----------
 Video Demo: https://drive.google.com/file/d/1qWGsIpyeYP5Vk9YtRFhw7CCVt7XC2oUY/view?usp=sharing